alessandroAbati/Online-Shoppers-Purchasing-Intention-Prediction/README.md

 A special thanks to the instructors and peers at City, University of London for their guidance and support throughout this project.

 * Note: This project is for educational purposes and should be used in accordance with Kaggle's terms of service and any applicable data privacy regulations.
-It is important to note that this analysis is a coursework project and may not be suitable for